David J. Miller

 Media production and criticism, Journalism, Distance Education, Instructional Design

-A recipient of Blackboard's Catalyst Award for Teaching and Learning (2018), he has developed coursework in Media Criticism for Distance Education at George Mason University and was also awarded the 2015 Sloan-C Effective Practice Award at the Eighth Annual Emerging Technologies for Online Learning International Symposium.
+His dedication and hard work in designing courses on Media Criticism for Distance Education at George Mason University was recognized when he received the 2018 Blackboard Catalyst Award for Teaching and Learning.
+He was also honored with the 2015 Sloan-C Effective Practice Award at the Eighth Annual Emerging Technologies for Online Learning International Symposium, proving that his contributions to the field of education have made a significant impact.

-Mr. Miller was named 2018 Online Teacher of Distinction through The Stearns Center for Teaching and Learning at George Mason University.
-He has also been recognized with an Online Course Excellence Award for Online Journalism (COMM 361) through the Office of Digital Learning at Mason in 2016.
+Mr. Miller is a highly accomplished individual who has achieved a Certificate of Distinction from The Stearns Center for Teaching and Learning at George Mason University.
+His exceptional skills and dedication have been recognized through the prestigious Online Course Excellence Award for Online Journalism (COMM 361) by the Office of Digital Learning at Mason in 2016.
+Along with his academic achievements, he has acquired extensive professional experience in various fields.

-His professional experience covers working in terrestrial non-commercial radio and the broadcast television industry.
-His freelance credits include the Military and History Channel, Metropolitan Washington Airport Authority (MWAA), Voskresnoye Vremya (Sunday Time), Channel One Russia, and The Center of Excellence in Command, Control, Communications, Computing and Intelligence (C4I Center at GMU).
-Other professional experiences include film support for exhibitions at the National Gallery of Art in Washington DC, the Smithsonian Folklife Festival, and film editor at Paramount Television Network.
+With his vast experience in the radio and television industry, he has worked in terrestrial non-commercial radio and broadcast television.
+As a freelancer, he has worked with esteemed organizations such as the Military and History Channel, Metropolitan Washington Airport Authority (MWAA), Voskresnoye Vremya (Sunday Time), Channel One Russia, and The Center of Excellence in Command, Control, Communications, Computing and Intelligence (C4I Center at GMU).
+Moreover, his expertise in film support has been utilized for exhibitions at the National Gallery of Art in Washington, DC, and the Smithsonian Folklife Festival.
+He has also honed his skills as a film editor for Paramount Television Network.

 Selected Publications